MCF-Lino Lakes COVID-19 Response

-Hand washing stations: MCF-Lino Lakes has installed new hand washing stations in the facility.
-Lino Lakes has installed three handwashing sinks outside the lobby entrance to the facility and other hand washing stations were installed in the lobby, at the B-Control entrance, at B-Building and at Minimum.
-All individuals are required to wash their hands when entering and exiting the facility.
+Hand washing stations: MCF-Lino Lakes has a permeant sink inside the lobby available for hand washing when entering.
 Twelve additional hand sanitizer receptacles have been installed throughout the facility.
-Inmate restrooms and kitchenettes also have sinks to utilize for washing hands.
-All individuals (staff and inmates) are encouraged to wash their hands frequently throughout the day.
+Restrooms and kitchenettes also have sinks to utilize for washing hands.
+All individuals (staff and incarcerated persons) are encouraged to wash their hands frequently throughout the day.

 Isolation Plans: MCF-Lino Lakes has an isolation plan in place.
-Inmates presenting symptoms will be secured in their cell and Health Services will be contacted.
-Health Services will assess the inmate and determine if quarantine or isolation is needed.
-If needed, the inmate will pack up their property, including all bedding, and move in one process to avoid unnecessary exposure to West B for quarantine placement or West C for isolation placement.
+Incarcerated persons presenting symptoms will be secured in their cell and Health Services will be contacted.
+Health Services will assess the individual and determine if quarantine or isolation is needed.
+If a person in a living unit tests positive for COVID, the unit is placed on quarantine status and the positive individual is removed to an isolation unit.

-Phones: MCF-Lino Lakes’ inmates now receive two free five-minute phone calls per week in addition to the standard calls they could already purchase.
+Phones: Incarcerated individuals now receive two free five-minute phone calls per week in addition to the standard calls they could already purchase.
 The user sanitizes the phones after each use.

-Video Visiting: Loved ones on the outside now receive one free 15-minute video call per week.
-Additional calls can also be purchased at a reduced rate, and hours have been expanded.
+Video Visiting: Video visits are available at a reduced rate and the hours have been expanded.
 The user sanitizes the video visiting kiosks after each use.

-Showers and Bathrooms: Inmates still have access to showers and bathroom facilities.
-Lino Lakes’ inmate showers and bathrooms are running as usual with proper social distancing.
-This means limiting the number of inmates in bathrooms that are shared at a time.
-The minimum-security units are limiting one inmate per bathroom at any given time.
+Showers and Bathrooms: Incarcerated people still have access to showers and bathroom facilities.
+The showers and bathrooms are running as usual with proper social distancing.
+This means limiting the number of Incarcerated persons in bathrooms that are shared at a time.
+The minimum-security units are limiting one Incarcerated person per bathroom at any given time.

-Recreation, Yard, and Courtyard Time: At Lino Lakes, the gym and fitness areas are now limited to 50 inmates at each session.
-Security staff monitor social distancing while recreation janitors disinfect exercise equipment.
+Recreation, Yard, and Courtyard Time: At Lino Lakes, the gym and fitness areas are open to each unit wing one at a time.
+Security staff monitor social distancing and recreation janitors disinfect exercise equipment.
 The yard schedules have been increased, and courtyard time for living units is available multiple times per day.
 All team and contact sports have been suspended until further notice.
-Signs have been posted to remind inmates about social distancing.
+Signs have been posted to remind Incarcerated persons about social distancing.

-Mail and Emails: Inmates can still send and receive mail and emails as they normally would.
+Mail and Emails: Incarcerated people can still send and receive mail and emails as they normally would.

-Canteen: Items purchased from the inmate store are still being delivered to the units.
+Canteen: Items purchased from the Incarcerated persons store are still being delivered to the units.

-Education: The Lino Lakes Education building will soon be open for students to attend classes by living unit with smaller class sizes.
-Cleaning crews will consist of workers from the same living unit who will clean the building during times when no other living unit students are present.
-Additional cleaning of the education area will occur in the evenings.
+Education: A combination of limited in person educational services and distance learning has resumed.
+In person learning still follows the guidelines of staying with your unit and only individuals from the same unit are allowed to go to education during their allotted time.
 Distance learning will consist of materials given to students to be completed in their respective living units.
-The Offender Network will be utilized to provide a daily schedule of programs provided to students as well as communications for daily and weekly work assignment distribution, assistance, and collection.
+The Internal TV Messaging Network will be utilized to provide a daily schedule of programs provided to students as well as communications for daily and weekly work assignment distribution, assistance, and collection.

-Television: Inmates still have access to televisions—both in their room and in the common areas, with the appropriate social distancing.
+Television: Incarcerated people still have access to televisions—both in their room and in the common areas, with the appropriate social distancing.